 Conferred upon the graduating students with an overall grade point average of 3.8 or better (out of 4.0).

-Bachelor of Health Sciences Academic Performance Award
+Bachelor of Health Science in Health Sciences Academic Performance Award

 Conferred by Health Sciences faculty upon the graduating student with highest overall Grade Point Average who has also demonstrated excellent potential as a future health professional.